GregBuck/gbbuck_webpage/content/home/experience.md

   location = ""
   date_start = "2008-03-01"
   date_end = ""
-  description = """Working as the area research biologist in Bristol Bay for the Commercial Fisheries Division of the Alaska Department of Fish and Game.
+  description = """Currently serving as the area research biologist for Bristol Bay in the Commercial Fisheries Division of the Alaska Department of Fish and Game.
   Responsibilities include:

-  * Supervising two full time biologist and large numbers of seasonal employees
+  * Supervise two full time biologist and several seasonal biologists
   * Manage budgets and planning for research projects in Bristol Bay
   * Conduct data analyisis and write technical reports
   * Forecast the annual Bristol Bay salmon return
+  * Make an annual estimate of the herring spawning biomass in Togiak Bay
   """

 [[experience]]